| Previous Lecture | lect02 | Next Lecture |

 Here are some additional helpful commands in Vim (these are all done in the Command Mode)

-deletes the line the cursor is on- typing a number, such as 5, before
+- dddeletes the line the cursor is on- typing a number, such as 5, before dddeletes 5 lines starting from the cursor’s location

 - typing a number, such as 5, before